Azure/app-service-linux-docs/WordPress/wordpress_migration.md

 2. Open All-In-One WP Migration plugin
 3. Click on import option on the destination site, and upload the file downloaded in previous section
 4. Empty the caches in W3TC plugin (or any other caches) and validate the content of the site.
-    - Go to Performance -> Dashboard in the admin panel.
-You will see a button with label 'empty all caches'.
+    - On the left sidebar of the admin dashboard, go to Performance -> Dashboard.
+You will see button with label "Empty All Caches" to clear all the caches.

 ### Recommended Plugins:
-Usually it is not required, however after the data migration, it is better to validate that you have the default recommended plugins activated and configured properly as it was before.
+Usually it is not required, however after the site migration, it is better to validate that you have the default recommended plugins activated and configured properly as it was before.
 [If you are strictly bound to not use them, then you can remove the plugins].

 - W3TC plugin should be activated and configured properly to use the local Redis cache server and Azure CDN/Blob Storage (if it was configured to use them originally).